mamedev/mame/docs/source/commandline/commandline-all.rst

 **-homepath** *<path>*

-	Specifies a path within which to find the plugins base folder.
-The default is '.' (that is, in the same directory as the MAME executable).
+	Specifies a path where the base 'plugins' folder is to be found.
+The default is '.' (that is, in the current working directory).

 .. _mame-commandline-rompath: